alexchantastic/next-password-protect-example/README.md

 # next-password-protect-example

-This is an example project that demonstrates how to password protect routes with [Next.js](https://nextjs.org/) (App Router) and [NextAuth.js](https://next-auth.js.org/) (aka Auth.js) might work.
+This is an example project that demonstrates how to password protect routes with [Next.js](https://nextjs.org/) (App Router) and [iron-session](https://github.com/vvo/iron-session).

-Read the full walkthrough at [https://www.alexchantastic.com/password-protecting-next](https://www.alexchantastic.com/password-protecting-next).
+Read the full walkthrough at [https://www.alexchantastic.com/revisiting-password-protecting-next](https://www.alexchantastic.com/revisiting-password-protecting-next).

 ## Setup